cuiyongbo/hello-world/my_wiki/algorithms/std_alg_insight_note_02.rst

         `partition` reorders the elements in the range `[first, last)` in such a way that all elements for which the predicate `p` returns `true` precede the elements for which predicate `p` returns `false`.
-Relative order of the elements is not preserved. `stable_partition` ditto, but keeps the relative order of elements.
+Relative order of the elements is not preserved. `stable_partition` dittos, but keeps the relative order of elements.